svanderbleek/twpgtwp/README.md

 * Remote programming and reconfiguration system for embedded devices
 * A Concise Binary Object Representation (CBOR)-based Serialization Format for the Software Updates for Internet of Things
 * A Firmware Update Architecture for Internet of Things
+* Design and Implementation of GPIO Enumeration Library and Application for UEFI-BIOS

 ## Binary Analysis